yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 ### Placement options

-The placement options, or flags, provide

 #### --placement_zone

-Name of the availability zone or rack where this instance is deployed.
+The name of the availability zone (AZ), or rack, where this instance is deployed.

 Default: `rack1`